 Guidelines for Solicitation of Area Merchants and Corporate Sponsors

-3. Before an organization invites an area merchant or corporation to “co-sponsor” an event by contributing any amount, it must secure authorization from Student Organizations and Governance.
-Generally, student groups may acknowledge the assistance or contribution of co-sponsoring merchants or corporations in programs, banners, displays, or event memorabilia (party favors, T-shirts, caps, etc.), and the event Website.
-Sponsorship is the passive listing of the name or logo of a sponsor tastefully displayed on a T-shirt, banner, or event Website, or listed among sponsors in a program.
+- Before an organization invites an area merchant or corporation to “co-sponsor” an event by contributing any amount, it must secure authorization from Student Organizations and Governance.
+Generally, student groups may acknowledge the assistance or contribution of co-sponsoring merchants or corporations in programs, banners, displays, or event memorabilia (party favors, T-shirts, caps, etc.), and the event Web site.
+Sponsorship is the passive listing of the name or logo of a sponsor tastefully displayed on a T-shirt, banner, or event Web site, or listed among sponsors in a program.
 (It is not intended to solicit business.
 It simply acknowledges the support of the team, the event, etc. The Office of the Dean of Students does not endorse advertisements for off-campus businesses, such advertisements being those that are designed to bring more business to the off-campus concern.)
-Student groups may not permit co-sponsoring merchants or corporations to conduct sales or sales promotion, or distribute free samples in conjunction with any student organization program or event, unless the sales promotion activity provides a value-added service during a traditional Vanderbilt event, such as Orientation, Homecoming or Rites of Spring.
-Exceptions to this policy must be approved by the Dean of Students or the dean’s designee.
+Student groups may not permit co-sponsoring merchants or corporations to conduct sales or sales promotion, or distribute free samples in conjunction with any student organization program or event, unless the sales promotion activity provides a value-added service during a traditional Vanderbilt event, such as orientation, Homecoming, or Rites of Spring.
+Exceptions to this policy must be approved in advance by the Dean of Students or the dean’s designee.
 Co-sponsorships by alcoholic beverage or tobacco brands or distributors are prohibited.

 Grants and Foundations

 Many private and corporate foundations and federal agencies have funds or grants available for organizations seeking funding for educational or service programs.
 Grant writing requires a great deal of research, but can yield positive results.
 The Office of Sponsored Research 615-32(2-2631) is a good resource for additional information.